Learning Kits Free Classroom Kits

 Special Topic Learning Kits:

-Breakout Box Kit - Create a team problem-solving activity using our breakout box.
+Breakout Box Kit: Create a team problem-solving activity using our breakout box.
 Comes complete with locks, sample worksheets and lessons, black light, invisible pen and access to agriculture mysteries to solve and unlock the box using clues.
-Geared to students in Grades 4-12.

 Apple Kit: Apples are the centerpiece to this collection of lessons and activities that are perfect for many different ages.
 Inside you’ll find tons of worksheets to copy for your class, instructions for the Apple Chain, along with many other crafts and videos like Apple Farming for Kids.